-I am a member of the editorial board for Biology (MDPI) and a review editor for Frontiers in Microbiology.
-I also regularly review for journals such as FEMS Microbiology Letters, Toxins (MDPI), and Scientific Reports.
+I am a member of the editorial board for Biology (MDPI), Scientific Reports and a review editor for Frontiers in Microbiology.
+I also regularly review for journals such as FEMS Microbiology Letters, Toxins (MDPI), and Microbiology.
 For recent peer review activity, visit my Publons page.

-I am a member of the Society for Applied Microbiology.
+I am a member of the Society for Applied Microbiology and the Microbiology Society.

 - Meuskens I, Saragliadis A, Leo JC, Linke D (2019): Type V secretion systems: An Overview of Passenger Domain Functions.
 Front Microbiol., 10: 1163. https://doi.org/10.3389/fmicb.2019.01163

 - Hatlem D, Trunk T, Linke D, Leo JC (2019): Catching a SPY: using the SpyCatcher-SpyTag and related systems for labeling and localizing bacterial proteins.
 Int J Mol Sci., 20(9): 2129. https://doi.org/10.3390/ijms2009212